itsrohanvj/Data-Structures-Algorithms-in-Python/README.md

 <br>Trees
 <br>Graphs

-<br> All code are written using getter and setter function for easy code readability.
+<br> All codes are written using getter and setter method/function for easy code readability.